Stirling IV LK567 crash landed in Plougslund moor on 27/4

 The aircraft belonged to RAF 295 Sqn Sqn 38 Group Fighter Command and was coded

-Shortly before take off, navigator F/S Thomas Jones was called to the Squadron
+Navigator F/S Thomas Jones told this author that shortly before take off, he was called to the Squadron

 Operation room where he was given another drop zone where the drop should be

-The original zone, which had the Danish code name “Arthur” and was located at
+The original zone, which was Tablejam 123 and had the Danish code name “Klaus” and was located at

 “Holsteinshus” by Faaborg on the island of Fyn, had apparently been compromised.

 The Stirling with its six man crew flew low level over The North Sea and Jylland,

 and then turned to the south of Fyn to be able to approach the drop zone from

 When the Stirling was over the drop zone the crew saw no signal lights as

 expected, and after having circled a couple of times they turned to a